 This story is still very much an early draft.
 I expect to rework it substantially in the future.
-Please feel free to read and comment on the current version.
+Please feel free to read and comment by email on the current version.

 My first Culture novel is called Impact Analysis.
 This story explores the lengths to which some Minds will go in order to test the Culture's own society.

 I have written a second novel set in the Culture universe created by Iain M. Banks.
 This one is called Dark Matter and examines the way in which the fractured and frequently secretive nature of the Culture's Minds sometimes plays out.

 I have started work on a third Culture novel.
 This one is provisionally entitled Unseen Footprints.
 This is still very much a work in progress: just a few draft chapters and lots of notes.
 More to follow soon.

 Apart from being set in the same fictional universe, these three books share no characters or plot so they can all be read independently.

 I have also written numerous short stories set in Mr. Banks' Culture universe.

 Phrontisterion explores the fate of a Group Mind composed mainly of rather grumpy retired Drones.

 Galactic Recession is a story about an Eccentric Culture ship and its crew travelling to a galaxy far beyond our own.